-Canadian allergist Dr. Harold Kim and a team at the University of Western Ontario presented research in 2016 that suggested the design of epinephrine auto-injectors may need adjustment for young children.
+Canadian allergist Dr. Harold Kim and a team at the University of Western Ontario presented research in 2016 that suggested the needle length of epinephrine auto-injectors may need adjustment for young children.

 Using ultrasound technology, they simulated use of an auto-injector on 53 infants, weighing less than 33 pounds (15 kg), and assessed the impact.
 The researchers found that for young patients of this size, the needle inside pediatric auto-injectors needs to be shortened to avoid striking the bone.